iminet/iminet/README.md

 ## Hi there 👋

-I'm a software developer in Budapest, Hungary and I am programming mostly in C#
+I'm a software developer in Budapest, Hungary and I am coding mostly in C# with VsCode

 ### Get in touch:
 - Website: [www.iminet.hu](https://www.iminet.hu/) (sorry, it's currently in Hungarian only)